TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedoutofmemoryerror.md

 # ExtensionFailedOutOfMemoryError

 <!--issueDescription-->
-**Snapshot operation failed due to insufficient memory available in VM.**.
+**Snapshot operation failed due to insufficient memory available in VM**
 <!--/issueDescription-->

 ## **Recommended Steps**
- We have identified that your backup operation failed due to insufficient memory available in VM.
-To resolve this issue ensure sufficient memory is available.
-VM reboot can be done to free-up the memory.
+We have identified that your backup operation failed due to insufficient memory in the VM.
+To resolve this issue reboot the Virtual Machine to free-up the memory or add more memory to the Virtual Machine.